 While a history of loud noises can’t be fixed, this is not the only cause of ringing in the ears.
 Some causes, such as ear infections, impacted ear wax or medication side effects can be easily treated.
 Other causes are more complex.
 These include damage to the inner ear, neurological diseases, blood vessel disorders and problems with the jaw-bone joint.

 It isn’t always possible to cure ringing in the ears.
 The best “treatment” is prevention.
 It’s important to avoid loud noises or wear ear protection in loud environments.

-The first step towards finding a solution is making an appointment with our Ear Nose and Throat (ENT) Specialist.
+If ringing in your ears is affecting your quality of life, the first step towards finding a solution is making an appointment with our Ear Nose and Throat (ENT) Specialist.
 When diagnosing tinnitus, yourENT will conduct a physical exam.
 You may need to describe the sounds that you hear since different types of sounds can indicate different underlying causes.
 Tests that may be orderedincludeimaging tests, a hearing exam or a movement test.